SuadeLabs/fire/documentation/purpose.md

 > assets included in a pool which are available for immediate use as collateral to obtain additional funding under committed but not yet funded credit lines available to the credit institution.
 This shall include assets placed by a credit institution with the central institution in a cooperative network or institutional protection scheme.

 ### collateral
 The **collateral** enum type identifies an account or deposit received as collateral and hence, not classified as a liability for the purposes of Article 27 and 29 of the [LCR][lcr].
-Collateral held in an account should have a corresponding [**account_id**][account_id] in the collateral schema.
+Collateral held in an account should have a corresponding [**id**][id] in the collateral schema.

 ### operational
-The **clearing** enum value indicates that the account or deposit is being maintained for clearing, settlement, custody or cash_management services in the context of an operational relationship and hence can be treated as a very short term exposure. *(further granularity needed or  exists?)*
+The **clearing** enum value indicates that the account or deposit is being maintained for clearing, settlement, custody or cash management services in the context of an **operational** relationship and hence can be treated as a very short term exposure.

 Clearing and comparable services from the [CRR][crr] Article 422.4:
 > Clearing, custody or cash management or other comparable services referred to in points (a) and (d) of paragraph 3 only covers such services to the extent that they are rendered in the context of an established relationship on which the depositor has substantial dependency.
 They shall not merely consist in correspondent banking or prime brokerage services and the institution shall have evidence that the client is unable to withdraw amounts legally due over a 30 day horizon without compromising its operational functioning.